slingr-stack/slingr-package/README.md

 pkg.slingr.users.remove(user);
 ```

-#### Find user by ID
+### Find user by ID
 Finds a user by its ID.
 To look up a user by ID the following sentence can be used:
 ```js
 let user = pkg.slingr.users.findById('644c0fbb0cda1f395232bbf5');
 ```

-#### Find one user
+### Find one user
 Finds a user using filtering rules.
-To look up a user by filtering rules the following sentence can be used:
+To look up a user by filtering rules, the following sentence can be used:
 ```js
 let query = pkg.slingr.users.createQuery();
 query.field('email').equals('rolando.mesa@slingr.io');
 let user = pkg.slingr.users.findOne(query);
 ```

-#### Find users
+### Find users
-Finds a list of users.
-To find a list of users the following sentences can be used:
+Find a list of users.
+To find a list of users, the following sentences can be used:
 ```js
 let query = pkg.slingr.users.createQuery();
 query.field('status').equals('ACTIVE');